The Cleveland Indians are now the Guardians. A roller derby team with that name is suing: ‘There can only be one’

 In the weeks that followed, the roller derby team later learned, the Indians filed another trademark application in Mauritius, this time for a logo, according to the lawsuit.

-One thing stood out, the suit says.
+One thing stood out, the lawsuit says.
 The logos for the baseball team and the roller derby team look strikingly familiar.
 The derby team’s logo features a green and white “G” with a winged helmet resting on the letter.
 The baseball team’s new logo is red and white with two large winged “G”s on a baseball.

-In federal trademark filings from July 22, the Indians claimed they had exclusive rights to the name for a “range of goods” including merchandising.
+In federal trademark filings from July 22, the Indians claimed it had exclusive rights to the name for a “range of goods” including merchandising.

 “That was a lie,” the lawsuit claims.
 “Mr. Sweatt literally sent them a photo of a Cleveland Guardians jersey.
 So, how could the Indians say they were not aware of that ‘use’?”